-This research has revealed the strict demands of the aquatic medium that have caused a variety of adaptions by tetrapods before and during their aquatic invasions.
-In most cases, one or many key innovations are required in order to make such invasions possible.
+Through this combined research I have revealed that the strict demands of the aquatic medium have necessitated a variety of adaptations in vertebrates before and during their aquatic invasions.
+While there is not a single trait that is necessary to invade the oceans, the derived physiologies of terrestrial vertebrates require one or many key innovations to make such invasions possible.
 Further, these findings suggest that broad-scale patterns of morphological evolution within higher taxa are often determined more by physiological constraints than by ecological interactions such as competition or sudden environmental fluctuations such as climate change.